 throughout his newly conquered domains.
 Jerusalem

-120 (18 Sivan 3881 on the Jewish calendar): This date marked the passing of Rabbi Gamliel II.
+120 (18 Sivan 3881): This date marked the passing of Rabbi Gamliel II.
 Rabbi Gamliel was the successor to Rabbi Johanan Ben-Zakkai who had set up the Talmudic Academy in Yavneh after the war against

-establish a new spiritual leadership and designed the foundation for survival
+spiritual leadership and designed the foundation for survival in the Diaspora.

 1305: King Wenceslaus II of Bohemia died.
 During the Rindfleisch massacres in 1298, King Wenceslaus II had extorted large sums from Bohemian Jewry for protection.